OriolVerdeny/yovori/products.md

 # Our products

-## Our production unit is under construction.

-We are working to construct a black soldier fly production plant in Benin.
+## We are working to construct a black soldier fly production unit in Benin.